RunFit Kidz 5K FAQ’s and Tips/Tricks for a safe run.

 2. Do I have to run with my child in the 5K?
 No, you do not.
 We understand that not every parent is a speedy as their enthusiastic runner.
 However, if your little one needs you then please do register as we must have all participants waivered and registered.

 3. Where do parents or family members get their packets with shirt and bib number?
-If you registered prior to Nov.
-1st then you packet will be delivered to your child’s school.
-Anything after the cutoff date of Nov.
-1, may be picked up at Metro Run & Walk OR on race morning – please see packet pick up details HERE.
+If you registered prior to May 1st then your packet will be delivered to your child’s school.
+Anything after the cutoff date of May 1st, may be picked up at Metro Run & Walk OR on race morning – please see packet pick up details HERE.

 4. What time do I need to arrive at the 5K?
 We HIGHLY recommend you arrive 30minutes prior to the start time.
 This allows your runner to warm-up, use the bathroom and not be stressed about getting to the starting line.
 No late starts will be allowed.